GIGAluckman/WebDispersionCalculator/README.md

 The program is available online at:
 👉 **[Magnon Dispersion Calculator](https://www.madivie.at/)**

+The frontend is deployed using Azure Static Web App, providing a fast and reliable hosting solution.

 ### 🔑 **TetraX Package and Citation**

 This program utilizes the **TetraX** package for numerical calculations.
 Learn more about it here: